harens/depythel/docs/source/analysis.rst

             * The user should be able to install the API easily without having to fetch dependencies and build from source.

     #.
-Application Programming Interface
+Functionality

+        #.
+No third-party dependencies should be required during runtime.

+            * There are all sorts of potential security risks from this, since we don't own the code.
+However, if this API is going to be used by other developers, it needs to be suitably stable and battle tested.
+[1]_

+            * Security is a particularly important consideration for tools that manage dependencies.
+See :ref:`System Security and Integrity of Data` for more information.

+            * On a separate note, the command line tool is more likely to be used in less security-intensive environments.
+              For this reason, and to help reduce development costs, this policy will not be enforced for the CLT.

-        To be a success, these modules should pass a series of fabricated scenarios via unit testing.
+        To be a success, the modules below should pass a series of fabricated scenarios via unit testing.

         #.
 It must be able to detect cycles in a dependency tree.